 As you might have guessed from the way he previously handled Solomon or the Silence, the Eleventh Doctor has developed a taste for vigilante justice over the course of his tenure, and that sort of thing can easily lead a man down a dangerous path.
 In the Doctor’s own words, he’s started to grow frustrated with his pacifistic approach to sorting out injustice.
-He’s always tried to hold back for as long as he can and show mercy towards his enemies, and usually, the end result is that they go on to cause more damage and kill even more people (the “Human Nature” two-parter in Series 3 was an excellent example of that happening).
+He’s always tried to hold back for as long as he can and show mercy towards his enemies, and usually, the end result is that they go on to cause more damage and kill even more people (“Human Nature” is an excellent example of this).
 When he tries to hand Jex over to the Gunslinger, he feels righteous and justified in his decision, but Amy cuts him down to size.
 Donna Noble is once again proven right about how the Doctor needs someone to call him out sometimes and hold him to his principles when he threatens to cross a line, and Amy, his best friend, certainly steps up to do just that by reminding him who he is and who he strives to be.

-In the wake of his moment of his weakness, the Doctor becomes the town’s new marshal after the previous marshal (poor Isaac) dies saving Jex’s life from the Gunslinger – something Jex, the Doctor and the Gunslinger can all be held accountable for.
+The Doctor becomes the town’s new marshal after the previous marshal (poor Isaac) dies saving Jex’s life from the Gunslinger – something Jex, the Doctor and the Gunslinger can all be held accountable for.
 And once the Doctor carries that sort of weight on his shoulders, having to make decisions for dozens of people and try to set a good example for them, he takes Amy’s words of wisdom to heart and tries to honor Isaac’s memory.
 He does his best to save the town without any additional bloodshed, and perhaps save the souls of some of the people living in it in the process.
-The Doctor’s character growth from this adventure is put on full display during a tense and rather touching scene, where he talks to a scared and desperate teenager that wants to hand Jex over to the Gunslinger, and gets him to stand down before he does anything he’ll regret.
+The Doctor’s character growth from this adventure is put on full display during a tense and rather touching scene, where he talks to a scared and desperate teenager that wants to hand Jex over to the Gunslinger and gets him to walk away before he does anything he’ll regret.
 The Doctor has big victories (where he saves the world from hostile aliens) all the time – but it’s the more personal victories like these, where he manages to have a positive impact on one person’s life, that really resonate with the audience.

 Much like the traditional companion roles they had in “Night Terrors“, Amy Pond (Karen Gillan) and Rory Williams (Arthur Darvill) don’t really have a lot to do this week, since “A Town Called Mercy” is a Doctor-centric episode.
 The Ponds primarily help the Doctor pull off his plans to keep the Gunslinger distracted, and they get to make their own arguments about what he should do with Kahler-Jex.
 Rory sides with the Doctor that turning Jex over to the Gunslinger is their best course of action, while Amy vehemently disagrees, and it makes sense that she would take that stance.
 Amy knows the Doctor well enough to know he would regret making that kind of rash decision once he had time to cool down.
 And beyond that, she learned from her own experience in “The Wedding Of River Song” that cold, swift retribution feels great in the heat of the moment, but it’s never worth the long-term price that comes with it when she left Madam Kovarian to die.